 I punched out the stencils and filled them in with white paint:

 I edited some of our favorite pictures so they were black & white to fit the theme of the frame.
-I also knew I wanted to use an ultrasound picture, and that’s black & white too I cut the pictures out to fit the frames, and attached them with double-sided tape (so they’re totally temporary & can be easily switched out!)
+I also knew I wanted to use an ultrasound picture, and that’s black & white too

 I wanted the pictures to be easily switched, and I thought it would be fun to add some chalk marker to the board to add some whimsical captions to the photos:

 Now we have a totally interchangeable frame – you KNOW the baby will be filling up those picture frames this fall!!
-In the meantime, our “fur baby” will continue to photobomb my photo sessions:

 I didn’t hang up our frame because we’re now in a total stage of transition because we’re going to be moving shortly!
 But I can’t wait to find a space for this in our new home!

 Want to see more about Plaid’s awesome products & ideas?
-Check out Plaid on Facebook , Plaid on Twitter, andFollow Plaid on Pinterest
+Check out Plaid on Facebook, Plaid on Twitter, andFollow Plaid on Pinterest

 I wrote this post as part of a sponsored campaign with Plaid and The Blueprint Social.
 All opinions in this post are my own.